One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Top of the Rock tickets is covered in the New York Pass and New York Sightseeing Pass.

-Day 2 in New York City: Lower Manhattan (Orange Pins)
+Day 2 in NYC: Lower Manhattan

 <